If your business uses online contracts, it is important to ensure that they are “fair”, or they may be ruled invalid by a court.

 AUSTRALIAN CONSUMER LAW

 In January 2011, the Australian Federal government brought into effect laws that seek to make unfair terms in standard form consumer contracts void.
 Particularly in the case of online agreements, if the terms are long, confusing, not reasonably transparent, inconsistent or go beyond what is “reasonably necessary” to protect your business interests, the court may rule an offending clause invalid, or even the entire contract.
-An explanation of these laws can be found here

 In the NSW Supreme Court case of Malam v Graysonline, the thirteen-page length of an online contract for the purchase of a table, and the extent to which Graysonline sought to avoid all liability for any damage to goods broken during the transaction process, was considered to go beyond what was reasonably necessary to protect the interests of the online retailer.